bcgov/bcparks.ca/src/cms/README.md

 5. Run `npm run rebuild` to create the elasticsearch index

 6. The cron task will run every minute on Openshift environments.
 On your local dev environment you can periodically run `node manage.js once` to process the indexing jobs in your Strapi Queued-tasks collection.
 For a full list of index management commands available, run `node manage.js help`.
-These management commands are also intended to be run from the terminal of the Elasticmanager container on Openshift.
+These management commands are also intended to be run from the terminal of the 'scheduler' container on Openshift.